MoAgilah/HierarchyAnimation/README.md

 # HierarchyAnimation
-"A real time 3d techniques for games assignment, that is culmination of several practicals, with ultimate goal of achieving Hierarchical Animation";
+"A real time 3d techniques for games assignment, that is culmination of several practicals, with ultimate goal of achieving Hierarchical Animation in the form of skeletal animation.
+The Shared project is a dependency of the Hierarchy project that contains the code for my submission for the assignment.
+With the code over the first few practicals making up the starting point of the assignment, the assignment was to utilise and expand our knowledge.";